- 1 Mistake 1: You’re not investing money and talent in your music.⠀

 Mistake 2: You think you are Mr. or Ms. Do-It-All.
 You’re producing, mixing, mastering yourself.
 You’re managing your project yourself.⠀

-Have you ever wondered why most of the music superstars STILL use #producers?
-Just because you can work #ProTools or #Logic doesn’t mean you can or should make a record.
-If you get signed today, The #RecordLabel would put you with someone who is not only more experienced at the entire process of making records, but a way better #musician than you.
+Have you ever wondered why most of the music superstars STILL use producers?
+Just because you can work ProTools or Logic doesn’t mean you can or should make a record.
+If you get signed today, The RecordLabel would put you with someone who is not only more experienced at the entire process of making records, but a way better musician than you.
 The smart artist always thrives being around true pros that are better than themselves to soak in the education and grow to a new artistic level.
-After all, delegating processes to experts increases the chances that your music get better, if not great and frees up time for you to focus on and improve your music.
+After all, delegating processes to experts increases the chances that your music gets better, if not great and frees up time for you to focus on and improve your music.

 Mistake 3: You Think It’s All About Music, And You Are Not Marketing or You Don’t Know What You’re Doing.⠀

-Are still trying to cut cheap demos to shop to a record labels and A&Rs to try to get a deal?
+Are you still trying to cut cheap demos to shop to record labels and A&Rs to try to get a deal?
 Do you still think radio is the key to marketing your music?
 Do you still think that if you get a deal that’s when you’ve made it?
 I got news for you, you’re at least 10 years behind.
 Nobody gets “discovered” anymore, so you’ve to create your own opportunities, your own momentum.
 Record labels don’t care about your music, they care about your current cash flow, and how many fans you have a measurable connection with.
 Prove to the world that your “music” has a value in the market and deals will come flying from left and right.
 Successful artists that are still around today, never let the labels take care of everything.
-Surround yourself with experienced experts like #Songwriters #AudioEngineers #Producers #PR agents, #Marketers, #Promoters #BrandDevelopers #ContentStrategists #Photographers #FinancialAdvisors #Mentors.
-All these people would be highly professional and much more dialed in to the market and process than you, your friends or your mom.
-Come to the @TheMusicDA and we’ll build a team of all these professionals around you so you can focus on your music.⠀
+Surround yourself with experienced experts like Songwriters audio engineers, producers, PR agents, marketers, promoters brand developers, content strategists, photographers, financial advisors mentors.
+All these people would be highly professional and much more dialed in to the market and process than you, your friends or your mom. ⠀

 Mistake 5: You’re Not Thinking Of Yourself and Your Music As A Brand. ⠀